DavidCarl/loraRatchetThesis/raspberry/README.md

 ## What is in this repo

 This directory holds the source code for the implementations of LoRaRatchet build for raspberry pis.
+There is also a bash script for easy compile and upload of the binaries to the raspberry pis.

 * [as:](https://github.com/DavidCarl/loraRatchetThesis/tree/main/raspberry/as) This is the LoRaRatchet server
 * [ed:](https://github.com/DavidCarl/loraRatchetThesis/tree/main/raspberry/ed) This is the LoRaRatchet client